Geborgen/dinoksetiid/README.md

 Game settings and mod configs can be found in the `Dino - Game Settings` mod under the `General Settings` separator in MO2.
 Right-click, open in explorer, and find the config you need, or click `Information...`, click the `INI Files` tab, and find what you need there. *If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.* For example, if you want to change the dodge key, you will need to edit `Dinoksetiid\mods\Dino - Game Settings\SKSE\Plugins\TK Dodge RE.ini`.

-#### Optional Files

-Under the `Optional Files` separator, you can enable and disable things to your liking:

 #### ENB

-If you want to add a custom preset, you should familiarize yourself with [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720), and match the way I've installed the presets to MO2.
+Dino uses the incredible  [Dawnfire ENB for Azurite Weathers II](https://www.nexusmods.com/skyrimspecialedition/mods/121155).
+If you want to add your own preset, you should familiarize yourself with [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720), and match the way I've installed Dawnfire to MO2.

-If you do not want to use ENB, disable everything in that separator and keep it toggled off in-game.
+If you do not want to use ENB, keep it toggled off in-game.

 > [!TIP]
-> In-game, press `F10` to toggle the FPS counter, `SHIFT + ENTER` to open the ENB configuration menu, `SHIFT + INSERT` to toggle ENB, and `F7` to take a screenshot.
-These keybinds are the same for all included presets.
+> In-game, press `SHIFT + ENTER` to open the ENB configuration menu, `SHIFT + INSERT` to toggle ENB, `F10` to toggle the FPS counter and `F7` to take a screenshot.

 #### Widescreen Support